Erdragh/AstralBot/README.md

 Developer Portal and generate a URL with the `bot` and `applications.command` permissions.
 Use the generated URL to have the bot join your server.

-To be able to use user imitation, which makes the chat synchronization more readable, you will have to add a webhook to your Discord server that uses the same chat you configured for the normal chat synchronization.
-Copy its URL and add it to the `webhook.url` key in the config.
+To be able to use user imitation, which makes the chat synchronization more readable, the bot will try and create a webhook in the configured chat synchronization channel.
+This means it will need to have the permission to manage webhooks.
+If you don't want that you can manually create a webhook in the channel where you want the messages synchronized and set it in the `webhook.url` option in the config for the mod.